DEWALT 12V XR vs 18V XR vs 54V Flexvolt Explained

 POWERSHIFT is DEWALT’s newest frontier, stepping beyond standard power tools and moving entirely into heavy construction equipment.
 It is designed to replace petrol-powered light equipment on commercial jobsites.

 Explore the DEWALT PowerShift line here.
 This is a specialised, high-voltage equipment system focused on concrete and site prep.
 It features massive tools like concrete vibrators, plate compactors, and power screeds.
-Designed to eliminate the emissions, noise, and maintenance of 2-stroke and 4-stroke petrol engines, POWERSHIFT utilizes a proprietary battery interface built exclusively for heavy industrial use.
+Designed to eliminate the emissions, noise, and maintenance of 2-stroke and 4-stroke petrol engines, POWERSHIFT utilises a proprietary battery interface built exclusively for heavy industrial use.

 Battery Compatibility (The “Golden Rules”)